Dion chante Plamondon: 1994 worldwide

+When the album was released internationally in 1994, it received no dedicated promotion, as Dion's English‑language career was beginning to expand rapidly.
+However, two tracks—"L'amour existe encore" and "Le monde est stone"—were included as B‑sides on the international single "Think Twice", giving the album indirect exposure outside Francophone markets.

-There was no promotion when the album was released worldwide in 1994.
-Only Dion's English single "Think Twice", released at that time contained as B-sides two songs from Dion chante Plamondon: "L'amour existe encore" and "Le monde est stone".
-Dion chante Plamondon has sold over two million copies worldwide.
-Although a French-language record, it managed to sell 275,000 copies in the United States as of June 2014.
-On the Belgian Wallonia chart, which is available only since April 1995, the album peaked at number 17.
-It was also certified gold in Belgium in November 1995.
+Despite the absence of active marketing, worldwide sales of Dion chante Plamondon exceed two million copies.
+The album also sold 275,000 copies in the United States as of June 2014, an uncommon result for a French‑language release.

+On the Belgian Wallonia chart, available since April 1995, the album peaked at number 17 and was certified gold in November 1995, further demonstrating its lasting appeal in Francophone regions.

 Accolades

-Dion chante Plamondon won Juno Award for Francophone Album of the Year in 1993.
-It also won Félix Award for Best Selling Album of the Year in 1992 and was nominated for Pop/Rock Album of the Year.
-"Quelqu'un que j'aime, quelqu'un qui m'aime" was nominated for the Félix Award for Most Popular Song of the Year in 1993 and "L'amour existe encore" was nominated for the Video of the Year in 1994.
-Dion was also nominated for the Félix Award for Female Vocalist of the Year in 1992, 1993 and 1994, and won in this category in 1994.
-Additionally, "Je danse dans ma tête" won MuchMusic Video Award for Best Adult Contemporary Video in 1992 and Dion was nominated for the Victoires de la Musique in category Francophone Artist of the Year in 1994.
-Dion chante Plamondon television special was also nominated for two Gémeaux Awards in 1992.
+Dion chante Plamondon won the Juno Award for Francophone Album of the Year in 1993.
+It also won the Félix Award for Best Selling Album of the Year in 1992 and was nominated for Pop/Rock Album of the Year.
+"Quelqu'un que j'aime, quelqu'un qui m'aime" was nominated for Most Popular Song of the Year in 1993, and "L'amour existe encore" received a nomination for Video of the Year in 1994.
+Dion was nominated for Female Vocalist of the Year in 1992, 1993, and 1994, winning in 1994.
+"Je danse dans ma tête" won the MuchMusic Video Award for Best Adult Contemporary Video in 1992, and Dion received a nomination for Francophone Artist of the Year at the Victoires de la Musique in 1994.
+The Dion chante Plamondon television special was also nominated for two Gémeaux Awards in 1992.

 Track listing

-All tracks produced by Jannick Top and Serge Perathoner, except "Je danse dans ma tête" by Romano Musumarra.
+All tracks were produced by Jannick Top and Serge Perathoner, except "Je danse dans ma tête", produced by Romano Musumarra.